lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 Click on the header of the "band" column on the table in the lower part of the screen.
 Enter a checkmark by the ``i`` enry and hit "apply".
 Note that the fainter flux entries disappeared.
-Those were measurements in the ``u`` band where the star is generally very faint.
+Those were measurements in the bands where the star is generally very faint at all times.

 .. figure:: /_static/Howto_RRLyrae_lc_3.png
     :name: Howto_RRLyrae_lightcurve